LlmDl/SponsorPlugins/TownyCamps.md

     disable_explosion: 'true'

+  home_setting:

+    # When enabled, player that have the specified permission node to use /set home, will be prompted to set their home via a Confirmation,
+    # when they create their Camps.
+    enabled: 'true'

+    # This permission node will be tested for when a player creates a camp and home_setting has been enabled.
+    # If the player has this node they will receive a confirmation, which will cause the player to run /sethome, if they accept.
+    permission_node: essentials.sethome

 third_party:
   dynmap:

     # When set to true, and dynmap is found on the server, Camps will appear on the dynmap.
     enable_dynmap_support: 'false'

+    # Which layer should the Camps appear on in your web browser?
+    dynmap_layer_name: TownyCamps
   combatlogx:

     # When set to true, and CombatLogX is enabled on the server, players will be unable to create camps while in combat.